State Licensing Authority

 Colorado Private Investigator Associations

-Colorado Society of Private Investigators – This association was formed by a group of prominent Denver private eyes with the goal of elevating the private investigation profession.
-Visit the website to get information on membership, association by-laws, meetings, schedules, private eye resources, and more.
+Colorado Society of Private Investigators – This association was formed by prominent Denver private eyes to elevate the private investigation profession.
+Visit the website for information on membership, association by-laws, meetings, schedules, private eye resources, and more.

 Professional Private Investigators Association of Colorado (PPIAC) – Established in 1978, the PPIAC is dedicated to developing and maintaining professionalism for private investigators in Colorado.
-The private detective association provides training opportunities and resources for private investigators statewide.
-The PPIAC also serves as a voice for P.I.’s in the state legislature.
+The Private Detective Association provides training opportunities and resources for private investigators statewide.
+The PPIAC also serves as a voice for P.I. in the state legislature.

 Find a Job

-If you’re ready to look for employment, view our directory of private eyes and private investigation agencies in Colorado.
+If you’re ready to seek employment, view our directory of private eyes and investigation agencies in Colorado.

 Training and Education Resources

-If you want to get a private investigator license in Colorado, you’ll need to get the appropriate training and education.
+You must get the appropriate training and education to get a private investigator license in Colorado.
 There isn’t an official study guide for becoming a private investigator in Colorado.
 In addition to your knowledge and experience in private investigations, familiarize yourself with the information in these documents.